KarlVM12/Interactive-Lab-Hub/FinalProject/README.md

     * *Context:* Speaker: 'Leave in 8 min'

-#### Feedback and Project Evolution
+#### Feedback and Project Evolution:
 After the functional check off and user feedback, we rethought some of the original design, component, and flow from above.
 Originally, we were just using the touch screen, with one limited screen where everything was squished together such that text took up a lot of the screen and it wasn't very clear how much this device could help.
-Taking that feedback is what allowed us to evolve our design in the multiscreen, summary vs detailed, views where you simply moved around with only having to scroll and click with the added rotary encoder component, with everything presented to you clearly and with legible font, without overall whelming you with information.
+Taking that feedback is what allowed us to evolve our design in the multiscreen, summary vs detailed, views where you simply moved around with only having to scroll and click with the added rotary encoder component, with everything presented to you clearly and with legible font, without overwhelming you with information.
 We were able to produce a much better final product after this point to present by 12/8.
 The documentation in the following sections will show all the details of this enhanced final product.

+#### Fallback Plan:
+If enhancing the final product utilizing the help of Gemini 3 to streamline route planning had not worked out, the original plan of directly using and parsing the GTFS data from the MTA API was what we would've continued to use.

 ## Product: RailReady